-I started writing the book that eventually became Searching for Satu in 1986, just a few years after the period in which it’s set.
-After innumerable rewrites it was first published by Citron Press in June 1999.
+I started writing the book that eventually became Searching for Satu in 1986, a few years after the period in which it’s set.
+After many rewrites it was published by Citron Press in June 1999.

 Any author worth their salt mixes fiction and reality so inextricably that not even they can quite remember where one ends and the other begins.
-My own experiences in Finland in the early 1980s were woven into the plot and reworked so many times that I’m no longer sure what was false memory, what was invention and what was real.
+My experiences in Finland in the early 1980s were woven into the plot and reworked so many times that I’m no longer sure what was false memory, what was invention and what was real.
 And I love it that way.

 The Citron Edition

-Citron Press suffered from being ahead of their time and an inadequate distribution network.
-They were pioneers of print-on-demand technology and if Amazon had existed back then, it could have worked: but online retailing had not yet become a viable route to market.
-Then the tech bubble burst and I was left with a book that had been getting great coverage in the media but which was no longer available to buy.
+Citron Press was ahead of its time and had an inadequate distribution network.
+They were pioneers of print-on-demand and if Amazon had existed back then, it could have worked: but online retailing was not yet a viable route to market.
+Then the tech bubble burst and I was left with a book that had good media coverage but which was no longer available to buy.